-George Sheringham 1907.

-Entered as Second-Class Matter at the New York Post Office, Sept.
+George Sheringham 1907 Entered as Second-Class Matter at the New York Post Office, Sept.
 18th, 1907.
+Registered at t

-Registered at the G.P.O.
-London for transmission to Canada by Canadian Magazine Post.
+O. London for transmission to Canada by Canadian Magazine Post.

 TOWARDS THE STARS

 The most striking book that has come from the author of "The Eternal Masquerade," now in its 60th thousand.
 7/6 net.